shahabkaz/Samples/README.md

         + topic #8: '0.028*"piece" + 0.022*"brick" + 0.015*"it" + 0.015*"great" + 0.014*"space"'),
         + topic #9: '0.053*"war" + 0.016*"fighter" + 0.013*"mountain" + 0.010*"clone" + 0.009*"imperial"')
     * The sample still has a few verbs that the libraries could bot detect to drop them out, so we have to do it in our data cleansing phase (e.g. "includes" and "clone").
+11. Churn Prediction: A sample of prediction of "churn".
+The sample file also includes the description of what has been done.